 Bainbridge provided sooooooo much foreshadowing that I nearly yelled out to her "enough already!
 I get it!"
 There was also a coolness in her writing style that kept me from engaging wholeheartedly.

 However now that a couple of days have gone by, her attention to detail and startling descriptions keep popping into my mind.
 I also read somewhere that she suggested that her books should be read three times each.
 An artists conceit perhaps, but for an inveterate re-reader like myself, this was manna to my eyes.

 I am now very curious to see what a re-read might reveal.

 The other Titanic books that I've read and enjoyed are:

 Psalm at Journey's Ends by Eric Fosnes Hansen

 You can also read the reports from the two enquiries at Titanic Inquiry Project.

 Do you have any other Titanic suggestions for me?

 P.S.
-I did not like the movie (too romantic and nostalgic), although I did find the information about how the ship split in two towards the end fascinating.
+I did not like the modern movie (too romantic and nostalgic), although I did find the information about how the ship split in two towards the end fascinating.